-In our Benedictine communities, long-term care for seniors helps many people maintain a satisfying quality of life.
-Residents engage in social and recreational activities, pursue hobbies and interests, and receive personalized care and attention.
-Some people even realize cognitive improvement, thanks to the social stimulation, exercise, good nutrition and proper medication management our skilled nursing communities provide.
+Benedictine Living Community-Minneapolis helps long-term care residents maintain a satisfying quality of life as they engage in social and recreational activities, pursue hobbies and interests, and receive personalized care and attention.
+Some people even realize cognitive improvement, thanks to the social stimulation, exercise, good nutrition and proper medication management our skilled nursing community provides.

-Benedictine’s skilled nursing facilities offer both short- and long-term care options, as well as palliative and hospice care.
-We also accept direct admission into our communities.
+We offer both short- and long-term care options, as well as palliative and hospice care.
+We also accept direct admission into our community.

 Skilled nursing services include:

 - Physical, occupational and speech therapies